Ask

 | Retrieval | The same semantic and keyword signals that power Search surface candidate passages, scoped by your filters and configuration. |

-| Synthesis | On macOS 26+, Apple Intelligence runs an on-device LLM that turns retrieved snippets into an answer while staying tied to those sources. |
+| Synthesis | On macOS 26+, a local language model turns retrieved snippets into an answer while staying tied to those sources. |

 Context assembly respects limits on how much material is included in each request, balancing coverage with focus.
 Nearby segments from the same source are merged so the model sees coherent passages rather than isolated fragments.